 In the famous opening words, "Four score and seven years ago," Lincoln does not refer to the United States Constitution, but to the Declaration of Independence.
 That is important as Lincoln was invoking Jefferson's phrase that "all men are created equal" as being central to the American government.

 In Lincoln's view, the Constitution was an imperfect and always evolving document.
-And it had, in its original form, legalized slavery.
-By invoking the earlier document, the Declaration of Independence, Lincoln is able to make his argument about equality, and the purpose of the war being a "new birth of freedom."
+And it had, in its original form, established the legality of slavery.
+By invoking the earlier document, the Declaration of Independence, Lincoln was able to make his argument about equality, and the purpose of the war being a "new birth of freedom."

 Legacy of the Gettysburg Address

-The text of the Gettysburg address was widely circulated following the event at Gettysburg, and with Lincoln's assassination less than a year and a half later, the speech assumed iconic status.
+The text of the Gettysburg address was widely circulated following the event at Gettysburg, and with Lincoln's assassination less than a year and a half later, Lincoln's words began to assume iconic status.
 It has never fallen out of favor and has been reprinted countless times.

 When president-elect Barack Obama spoke on election night, November 4, 2008, he quoted from the Gettysburg Address.
 And a phrase from the speech, "A New Birth of Freedom," was adopted as the theme of his inaugural celebrations in January 2009.